Recycling deals

 • AI suggestions — Recommendations for re-engagement approach

-Re-engaging a Single Deal
+Re-engaging a single deal

 2. Review the information — remind yourself why it was lost and what might have changed.